 The 44th IOC session in Rome approves the establishment of the IOA by the HOC, under the auspices of the IOC.

-On June 16th the IOA is officially inaugurated and the first International Session is held.
+The International Olympic Academy is officially inaugurated on the 16th of June 1961 and the first annual international Session is held.

 The first IOA premises are completed.

 An IOC commission is created to coordinate the IOA's relations with the IOC Olympic Solidarity and the Olympic Movement.

 The first International Session for Educationists is organised by the IOA.